aws-solutions-library-samples/aws-insurancelake-etl/resources/full_deployment_guide.md

    ```

    **Important**:
-   1. This command is based on the feature [Named Profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html).
+   1. This command is based on configuration and credential profiles for the AWS CLI ([instructions here](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)).
    1. If you want to use an alternative option then refer to [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html) and [Environment variables to configure the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) for details.
 Be sure to follow those steps for each configuration step moving forward.

-1. Bootstrap central deployment account
+1. Bootstrap central **deployment** account

    **Important:** Your configured environment *must* target the central deplopyment account

    Your account(s) may have already been bootstrapped for CDK.
 If so, you do not need to bootstrap them again.
 Using the AWS Console for CloudFormation, check if a stack called `CDKToolkit` exists.
-If it does, you can skip this step.
+If it does, you can skip this step (applies to all accounts).

    By default CDK bootstrapping will use the Administrator Access policy attached to the current session's role.
 If your organization requires a specific policy for CloudFormation deployment, use the `--cloudformation-execution-policies` command line option to specify the policies to attach.

+   If your organization requires specific resource tags, you can pass that tag list on the command line using `--tags`.

    ```bash
    ./lib/prerequisites/bootstrap_deployment_account.sh